erickhun/blog/content/posts/investing-from-taiwan.md

 title = "How to invest in ETFs and stocks from Taiwan"
 +++

  I've spent a tremendous amount of time investigating on how to invest effectively from Taiwan.
 Many expats asked me the questions, so I've decided to write down how do I do it.
 I'll also write different options you could explore.
-This article **will likely apply to non-US citizens**.
-I'm also not a financial advisor, and invite you to make more research.
-My recommendation could also not fit you.
-Please seek professional advice.
+This article **will likely apply to Tax resident in Taiwan, non-US citizens**.
+I'm also not a financial advisor, and invite you to make more researches, please seek professional advice.

 ## Make sure to have an emergency fund before starting